kraksy/Shattered-front/obsidian/lore/pages/world wars.md

-battle for land is not just thing of the future

-after [[Walter Wade]]'s invention of first concept of engines and machinery it did not made appearance in use as quickly as somebody would think.
+---
+tags:
+---
+---

+After death of [[Walter Wade]] the need of automated machinery rises,